wpmetabox/docs/_docs/extensions/mb-settings-page.md

 ],
 ```

-If use the 2nd format, then `icon` parameter can be a [Dashicons](https://developer.wordpress.org/resource/dashicons/) icon or URL of your custom icon.
-You can also use other icon library like FontAwesome by specifying its class (e.g. `fa fa-home`), but in that case, you have to enqueue the font yourself.
+The `icon` parameter can be a [Dashicons](https://developer.wordpress.org/resource/dashicons/) icon or URL of your custom icon.
+You can also use another icon library like FontAwesome by specifying its class (e.g. `fa fa-home`), but in that case, you have to enqueue the font yourself.

 You can also make your settings page looks exactly like a normal WordPress page by setting the `style` to `no-boxes` and `columns` to `1`.
 See this screenshot: